 These questions and many more are answered in MEDITATIONS ON A BLUE VASE by Arthur J. Deikman, a founding researcher in the field now known as transpersonal psychology.
 This is the rare book that provides both an education and a transformative experience for readers interested in the history of open-mindedness.

 "A wise and wonderful book now celebrating its 20th birthday, and just as relevant today."— WALLY LAMB, novelist

-In spring 2014, Fearless Books will release the 20th Year Edition of THE WAY OF FORGIVENESS,
+Fearless Books releases the 20th Year Edition of THE WAY OF FORGIVENESS,

 originally published in 1994 as “A Little Book of Forgiveness.”

 * Foreword by Frederic Luskin, Ph.D., founder of the Stanford Forgiveness Projects

 * 20th Year Introduction by D. Patrick Miller

 * The Seven Steps Expanded (with workshop-style instructions)

 You can order now at the new, lower price of $9.95, with multi-copy discounts and FREE copies available to prison workshop leaders and selected nonprofit organizations.
 See also The Forgiving Edge, a new consultation and coaching service based on the book's teaching.

 Order Your Copy Now